lfc482/MUD-LNRTSC/README.md

 ## Notes

 - Raw drilling data should not be uploaded to this repository.
 - Trained model checkpoints are provided in `checkpoints/`.
-Raw field drilling data and model output results are not included due to confidentiality restrictions.
+- Model output results are not included due to confidentiality restrictions.
 - The implementation follows the paper setting of multi-well training and single-well testing under leave-one-well-out cross-validation.